LJ Cleary

 Lee Joseph Cleary (born 12 March 1999) is an Irish professional wrestler.
-He is primarily known for his work in the Irish promotion Over the Top Wrestling (OTT), Scottish promotion Insane Championship Wrestling (ICW) and British promotion Progress Wrestling.
-Cleary has also had various tenures with other promotions from the European independent scene.
-He also performed in working United States and Japan for Pro Wrestling Noah as a former member of the Good Looking Guys stable.
+He is currently performs on the other promotions European independent scene and United States.
+He also performed in Japan for Pro Wrestling Noah as a former member of the Good Looking Guys stable.

 Professional wrestling career

 European independent scene (2014–present)

 Cleary made his professional wrestling debut at FFPW, an event co-promoted by Fight Factory Pro Wrestling and Union Of European Wrestling Alliances (UEWA) on March 23, 2014, where he teamed up with Bobby Calloway, Del PC and Mary Foy in a losing effort against Adam O'Brien, Colm Day, Luke Barry and Ross Browne as a result of an eight-man tag team match.
 He is known for his tenures with various promotions from the European independent scene with which he has shared brief or longer stints such as TNT Extreme Wrestling, Westside Xtreme Wrestling, German Wrestling Federation, Insane Championship Wrestling, DEFY Wrestling, Celtic Championship Wrestling and many others.
 He competed in the 2021 edition of Revolution Pro Wrestling's British J-Cup where he fell short to Michael Oku in the first rounds.